-The new Koester Conservation Easement was signed on April 4 as we rapidly approached the first peak of the COVID-19 virus pandemic and we were all just getting accustomed to wearing masks and keeping our distance, which made for an unusual document signing.
+The TLC conducted our first monitoring inspection on the new Koester Conservation Easement, established on 2020 April 4.
 The Koester Conservation Easement protects nearly 80 acres of forested wetland and upland complex, one of the larger forest tracts remaining in Fort Gratiot Township.
 The property is located along the south side of Keewahdin Road and Pine Grove Avenue, extending south one-half mile.